MEDICAL SUPPLIES

 - a Notified Body (if the product is CE marked) or the regulatory authorities of USA, Japan, Canada or Australia; or

-- a conformity assessment body recognised by one of the five countries from the member of GHTF; or
+- a conformity assessment body recognised by one of the countries from the GHTF/IMDRF; or

 - a qualified expert; or